KAardal/Endo-Tracks/README.md

 # **EndoTracks: RESTful API**

 ## Team:
 * **Amanda Koster** makes visual sense of mental spaghetti.
 Hailing from a visual content and creative background, she is addicted to the wizardry of code.
-She leverages her creative, visual background and Full-Stack JavaScript dev skills to bridge design, UX and dev.
+She leverages her creative background and Full-Stack JavaScript dev skills to bridge design, UX and dev.
 * **Jeff Ford** is a native of Aberdeen, WA.
 He spent several years working in politics in Washington state, and Washington, DC.
 He is a graduate of the University of Washington, and spent 13 years in the Army Reserves.
 In his most recent role, Jeff served as company commander of a logistics unit during a deployment to Afghanistan.
-* **Kyle Aardal** is a restaurateur, a Coast Guard Veteran turned software developer.
+* **Kyle Aardal** is a restaurateur and a Coast Guard Veteran turned software developer.
 He maneuvers his entrepreneurial spirit and leadership muscle head on into insurmountable puzzles and pesky bugs.
 * **Scott Mccoy** is a marketer, artificer, and a Full-Stack Javascript developer.
 He thrives off of the creativity and analytical logic that software development brings about.
 He’s looking to change the world, one line of code at a time.

 ------------